Adeas/DotnetApiDemo/README.md

 - dotnet restore
 ```

-After all requirements are met and packages installed you can run the example project with:
+After requirements are met and packages installed you can run the example project with:
 ```
 dotnet watch run
 ```